-- 5.20 Where a vote is taken, the decision shall be determined by a majority of votes of the members present and voting on the question.
+- 5.19 Where the Chair concludes that there is not a consensus on the Board's position on the item and/or what it wishes to do, then the Chair will put the decision to a vote.
+If at least two Board members ask for a decision to be put to a vote, then the Chair will do so.
+Before putting any decision to vote, the Chair will summarise the outcome of the discussion and the proposal(s) for the members to vote on. - 5.20 Where a vote is taken, the decision shall be determined by a majority of votes of the members present and voting on the question.
 In the case of an equality of votes, the Chair shall have a second or casting vote.
-The Chair may determine the method for taking the vote, which may be by a show of hands, or by ballot, or any other method the Chair determines. - 5.21 While the meeting is in public the Board may not exclude members of the public and the press (for the purpose of reporting the proceedings) from attending the meeting.
+The Chair may determine the method for taking the vote, which may be by a show of hands, or by ballot, or any other method the Chair determines.